FIGS Course Catalog | Fall 2026

 Computer Science

 Have you ever thought about pursuing a career in computer science?
-If so, this course will introduce you to the field’s diverse academic and career opportunities while explaining its connection to other relevant disciplines such as math, computer engineering, and economics.
+If so, this course will introduce you to the field’s various academic and career opportunities while explaining its connection to other relevant disciplines such as math, computer engineering, and economics.
 The class will explore facets of computer science such as software development and hardware innovation, look at faculty research and emergent technologies, and help students learn more about academic resources, internships, and other job-related resources offered at Rutgers.

 Creative Writing